HIV and cardiovascular disease

 Untreated HIV infection is associated with increased risk for heart attacks and stroke.
 (See the section “Why should people living with HIV be concerned about cardiovascular disease?”)
-However, research on the relationship between specific anti-HIV drugs and risk for CVD is still in its infancy.
+However, research on the relationship between specific anti-HIV drugs and risk for CVD has been underway for more than a decade.

-Many combinations of anti-HIV drugs can increase your level of lipids—cholesterol and triglycerides—in your blood.
+This research has found that some combinations of older anti-HIV drugs can increase your level of lipids—cholesterol and triglycerides—in your blood.
 By visiting your doctor and getting your blood tested on a regular basis you can be aware of any changes to lipids.
 If they are higher than normal, speak to your doctor about ways of lowering cholesterol, triglycerides and reducing your overall CVD risk.
 Combinations that include any of the following anti-HIV drugs often increase cholesterol levels: